Table of Contents

-The epithelium of the mucosa contains most notably resorption cells that operate to reabsorb water, and goblet cells that secret mucus lubricating the bogus.
-The resorption and goblet cells are located in the intestinal glands (crypts of Lieberkühn), which are to be found in the whole diameter of the mucosa.
+The epithelium of the mucosa contains most notably resorption cells whose purpose is to reabsorb water and goblet cells that secrete mucus thus lubricating the bogus.
+The resorption and goblet cells are located in the intestinal glands (crypts of Lieberkühn), which are found in the entire diameter of the mucosa.

 As opposed to the small intestine, there are no valves of Kerckring or villi.
-However, there are microvilli of the resorption cells for reabsorbing.
+However, microvilli of the resorption cells for reabsorbing purposes are present.

-Characteristic for the GI tract are the longitudinal muscles, which are thickened into three well-visible longitudinal ligaments (Taeniae coli).
+One characteristic of the GI tract is the presence of longitudinal muscles, which are thickened into three well-visible longitudinal ligaments (Taeniae coli).
 These ligaments run across the whole length of the large intestine.
 Clonical contractions give rise to a range of pockets (haustra coli, singular: haustrum), which give the colon its puckered appearance.

-Between the Taeniae coli, there is one single layer of smooth circular muscles.
+Between the longitudinal ligaments, there is one single layer of smooth circular muscles.